google/tensorflow-recorder/README.md

 ```

 ### Supported types
+TFRecorder's schema system supports several types, all listed below.
+You can use
+these types by referencing them in the schema map.
+Each type informs TFRecorder how
+to treat your DataFrame columns.
+For example, the schema mapping
+`my_split_key: schema.split_key` tells TFRecorder to treat the column `my_split_key` as
+type `schema.split_key` and create dataset splits based on it's contents.

 #### schema.image_uri
 * Specifies the path to an image.
-When specifying, TFRecorder
+When specified, TFRecorder
-will load the specified image and store the image as a tf.string
+will load the specified image and store the image as a [tf.string](https://www.tensorflow.org/tutorials/load_data/unicode)
 along with the image height, image width, and image channels.

 #### schema.split_key
+A split key is required for TFRecorder at this time.

-* Specifies a split key that TFRecord will use to partition the
+* Specifies a split key that TFRecorder will use to partition the
 input dataset on.
 * Allowed values are 'TRAIN', 'VALIDATION, and 'TEST'

+Note: If you do not want your data to be partitioned please include a split_key and
+set all rows to TRAIN.

 #### schema.integer_input
 * Specifies an int input.